-Course: FSC 485 Public Policy and Advocacy in Family & Consumer Sciences
+Course: FCS 485 Public Policy and Advocacy in Family & Consumer Sciences

 Instructor: Elizabeth Cowie